Active phase separation: new phenomenology from non-equilibrium physics: Active phase separation of a conserved scalar order parameter

-An open question is whether an order parameter can be found that distinguishes between states (i) and (iii) as $\sigma_{\rm cw}$ is varied through zero, perhaps connected with long-ranged spatial ordering of some kind.
+An open question is whether an order parameter can be found that distinguishes between $\mu PS_1$ and $\mu PS_2$ as $\sigma_{\rm cw}$ is varied through zero, perhaps connected with long-ranged spatial ordering of some kind.
 It is also not clear how closely the bubble statistics of these states can be mimicked by equilibrium microphase separation models~\cite{gompper1994phase}.
 It is however clear that the striking breakdown of time-reversal symmetry in the steady state phases of AMB+ cannot be reproduced by any passive theory.
-For case (ii) this asymmetry is shown schematically in the rightmost panel of Fig.~\ref{fig:phi+-}: bubbles are nucleated in the liquid region, move to its boundary, and burst to join the vapour.
+For $BPS$ this asymmetry is shown schematically in Fig.~\ref{fig:phi+-}(c): bubbles are nucleated in the liquid region, move to its boundary, and burst to join the vapour.
 However, similar time-asymmetric life-cycles can be seen in the other phases too.
-For example, in phase (i), bubble coalescence is primarily balanced by diffusive shrinkage.
+For example, in $\mu PS_1$, bubble coalescence is primarily balanced by diffusive shrinkage.
 The time reversal of this, {\em i.e.}, spontaneous fission balanced by diffusive growth, is not seen.